 Hunter Information and Training (HIT) Program

-The Hunter Information & Training Program (HIT) is responsible for the administration of certification courses required to hunt in many parts of the state and in many other jurisdictions throughout North America.
-The HIT Program, with the assistance of over 400 volunteer instructors, offers quality training and education throughout the state of Alaska.
-The three certification courses that we offer are: Basic Hunter Education, Bowhunter Education (IBEP/NBEF), and Muzzleloader Education.
-The HIT Program is also actively involved in a number of outdoor programs designed to recruit and retain new hunters into the shooting sports and to preserve the future of our hunter heritage.
+The Hunter Information & Training (HIT) Program is responsible for the administration of certification courses required to hunt in many parts of the state and other jurisdictions throughout North America.
+The HIT Program, with the assistance of over 400 volunteer instructors, offers quality training and education throughout Alaska.
+The certification courses offered include: hunter education, bowhunter education, crossbow education, and muzzleloader education.
+The HIT Program is also actively involved in outdoor education programs designed to recruit and retain new hunters into the shooting sports and preserve our hunter heritage.

-The Basic Hunter Education courses provide training in firearms safety, wildlife conservation, as well as respect for our natural resources, landowners, and other hunters.
+The hunter education course provides training in firearms safety, wildlife conservation, and respect for our natural resources, landowners, and other hunters.

 The State of Alaska oversees three shooting ranges, each offering a variety of opportunities to the public.
 They are located in Anchorage, Juneau, and Fairbanks.